corda/corda-docs-portal/content/en/platform/corda/5.0-beta/introduction/introduction.md

 ## Start Small

 Corda 5 is designed to enable anyone to start small and scale as needed.
 An entire application network can run on a single laptop, with many self-sovereign identities sharing the compute resources.
 When required, Corda supports scaling out to the data center, enabling true decentralization of execution as identities progressively move to their own clusters.
-The network grows without losing control over what is important; i.e., the rules allowing people into the network and the rules governing the exchange of information.
+The network grows without losing control over what is important, that is, the rules allowing people into the network and the rules governing the exchange of information.
 Corda 5 can handle running ten identities or many thousands of them.

 ## Building Corda 5